nopnop2002/esp-idf-json/README.md

         }]
 ```

 # How to Serialize
-Serialize from the bottom layer.
+Serialization starts from the lowest level.
+No matter how complex the structure, there are only objects and arrays.

 - Target structure
 	```